The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Another one of the top things to do in Pisa is to visit the Baptistry, which sits directly across from the main façade of the Cathedral.

-Construction of the round Baptistry in Pisa began in the year 1152 and took more than 200 years to complete.
-Today, at 180-feet-tall and boasting a diameter of 112 feet, the St. John Baptistry stands as the largest baptistry in Italy.
+Construction of the round Baptistry in Pisa began in 1152 and took more than 200 years to complete.
+Today, at 180-feet-tall and boasting a diameter of 112 feet, St. John’s stands as the largest baptistry in Italy.

 Exterior Details of the Battistero di San Giovanni, Pisa, Italy